adambrikman/connect4/README.md

 As such, it is recommended you play the game locally.

-If you still would like to play this game on Herokue, please visit: https://react-connect-4-and-poetry.herokuapp.com/
+If you still would like to play this game on Heroku, please visit: https://react-connect-4-and-poetry.herokuapp.com/
 <!-- /DESCRIPTION -->

 <!-- Download/ -->